 To restore the shine of your leather jacket, the first thing you should do is clean it properly.
 It doesn’t matter if your leather jacket is top-notch Italian handmade leather or just some regular bomber you found at Goodwill, this step is essential from time to time.

 We recommend you wipe your leather jacket with a damp cloth or baby wipe.
 This will remove dirt from the exterior of the jacket.
 If there are any stains, consider ordering a stain remover spray meant for leather (can affordably be found on Amazon).
 To not create an irreversible issue, be sure read the directions and to do a test on a small part before spraying over large areas.
+If you are unable to clean the skin yourself, it is better to rent a Jeep and find a master who will help you.

 Step 2 – Let it dry